alvingogo25/burger/README.md

 # Burger Time
-This is a simple app using CRUD methods with an ORM and SQL as the databasse.
+This is a burger consuming app using CRUD methods with Node.js/Express.js/Handlebars.
 Check out the app [here](https://alvin-burger-time.herokuapp.com/).

 ## Instructions
-1. Type in your favorite burger in the "Add a burger" box.
+1. Type in your favorite burger in the "Add a burger" box and click Submit.
 2. To eat the burger, click "Eat it!"
-3. Click 'Remove' to remove a burger from the Eaten list.